Scope of Policy

 Periodic Review [refer to 30 ILCS 235/2.5 (a) (9)]

-The Treasurer should establish annual independent review for internal control, which assures compliance within the investment policy.
+The Treasurer should establish annual independent reviews for internal control, which assures compliance within the investment policy.
 This will be accomplished with the College’s external auditors.

 Reporting [refer to 30 ILCS 235/2.5 (a)(10)]